 Dr. Foreman said she is excited for the opportunity to focus on “raising and maintaining awareness and excitement among students, faculty, and staff about the DELL curriculum and its embodiment of the unique Lynchburg experience, and on developing cohesive processes and resources to support and sustain this mission-driven curriculum.”

 In addition to holding a PhD from Virginia Commonwealth University, she is a Human Services Board certified practitioner and a certified crisis counselor.
-In 2017, she received Lynchburg College’s Thomas C. Allen Award for Excellence in Academic Advising, an award presented each year to honor a faculty or staff member for excellence in advising practices.
+In 2017, she received University of Lynchburg’s Thomas C. Allen Award for Excellence in Academic Advising, an award presented each year to honor a faculty or staff member for excellence in advising practices.
 She was the convocation speaker in August 2017.